-Alison is a Medical Scientist by profession and currently Secretary General of the Bahai Community in Ireland.
+Alison is a Medical Scientist by profession and a former Secretary General of the Baha’i Community in Ireland.

 She has worked in the area of community building and the promotion of religious tolerance for many years.

 Maitrikaya Dharmachari is a member of the Triratna Buddhist Order and is based at the Dublin Buddhist Centre.

 Sinéad Lynch is Young Women’s National Leader with the Soka Gakkai International (SGI) in Ireland, a lay Buddhist organisation whose members all over the world practice Nichiren Daishonin’s Buddhism.

 She has a passion for interfaith work and is also an activist in the areas of gender equality, women and security and peace–building.
-She is currently finishing her MA in Community Education, Equality & Social Activism at NUI Maynooth.
+Sinead has an MA in Community Education, Equality & Social Activism at NUI Maynooth.